Mushishi/Macrokey/README.md

 I am also using a 12 LED Ring to show the layer that is active under the encoder button.

-I use KMK for the firmware.
+I use KMK for the firmware and i have uploaded my config to my github here: https://github.com/Mushishi/Macrokey

-Printables files are here: https://www.printables.com/model/1013606-3x3-macropad

 I have uploaded the fusion 360 files here if anyone want to edit it, and i have uploaded a base with the holder for the waveshare rp2040-zero and a version that do not have a holder for a rp2040 if you want to edit it for your own controller.

 Photos so far is the rendered photos from Fusion 360 i will add real photos when i get the breakout boards so i can show it together and working.

+The RGB Ringholder is ment to be used as a defuser and will sit on top of the rgb ring.

 What you will need is: